Mathematics and Statistics

 • The Donkey Sanctuary - Developing a Donkey Wellbeing index for monitoring Donkey welfare in the Global South.

-• 6 more problems planned, spanning fields of remote sensing, automated theorem provers, chess performance analysis, fluid dynamics, optimisation.
+• More challenges are planned, spanning fields of chess performance analysis, fluid dynamics, optimisation, geospatial analysis.
 (All problems are still under development and subject to change.)